5up3rc/bashistdb/README.md

     $ export BASHISTDB_KEY=passphrase
     $ bashistdb -c <SERVER>

+If you want to sent your history at the server as it happens, you better start bashistdb client in the background in order to avoid delays:

+    $ export PROMPT_COMMAND="${PROMPT_COMMAND}; (history 1 | bashistdb -c <SERVER> -p passphrase &)"

 Messages are encrypted using NaCl secret-key authenticated encryption and scrypt key derivation.
 Check <https://github.com/andmarios/crypto/nacl/saltsecret> if you are